sd19spring/Audio-Visualization/docs/about_us.md

 Alex: An aviation enthusiast, Alex competed in Design, Build, Fly, a competition where students build airplanes to meet certain design parameters.
 As a soon-to-be college graduate, Alex is looking forward to entering the real world and becoming "the next Orville Wright with a splash of Amelia Earhart."

 Harrison: A kombucha and coffee fiend, Harrison likes to spend his time walking along the ocean, drinking, and then frantically searching for bathrooms.
-He also enjoys taking lots of creativity liberty while writing his peer's bios.
 This summer he is heading off to LA to work as a marketing analyst at System1.